MicrosoftDocs/VBA-Docs/api/Excel.Axis.Crosses.md

 ## Example

-This example sets the value axis in Chart1 to cross the category axis at the maximum x value.
+This example sets the value axis on Chart1 to cross the category axis at the maximum x value.

 ```vb
 Charts("Chart1").Axes(xlCategory).Crosses = xlMaximum